msupply-foundation/conforma-server/documentation/Query-Syntax.md

 - Input: 1 or more nodes of **number** type.
 - Output: **number**

+## ?
+(Conditional)

+Returns a different value depending on whether an expression is `true` or `false`.

+- Input:

+  - 1st child node returns `true` or `false`
+  - 2nd node returns value if `true`
+  - 3rd node returns value if `false`

+- Output: the result of either child 1 or child 2

+Functionally equivalent to javascript ternary (`?`) operator

 ## REGEX

 Compares an input string with a regular expression string and returns whether it matches.